kay999/vue-constants/README.md

     import VueConstants from 'vue-constants'
     Vue.use(VueConstants);

-Then you can use it like
+Then you can declare your constants (for example in a vue-file) as

     export default {
       constants: {